-In the second year of work there has been an increased focus on studying how machine learning can be used to gradually take over from the therapist, or in the broader sense of the word, the "Wizard".
+In the second year of work there was an increased focus on studying how machine learning could be used to gradually take over from the therapist, or in the broader sense of the word, the "Wizard".
 For this, a new method was developed, dubbed SPARC (Supervised Progressively Autonomous Robot Competencies).
 SPARC proposes actions to the supervisor and observes which actions the Wizard takes in which states; the states are comprised of internal states of the robot and external states in the social and physical environment, including the child.
 SPARC gradually builds up a state-action model, and as the interaction progresses, suggests more appropriate actions to the Wizard.
 The Wizard can relinquish control to SPARC by accepting its proposed actions.

-Figure 7: Setup used for the user study from the perspective of the human supervisor.
+Figure 14: Setup used for the user study from the perspective of the human supervisor.
 The child-robot (left) stands across the touchscreen (centre-left) from the wizarded-robot (centre-right).
 The supervisor can oversee the actions of the wizarded-robot through the GUI and intervene if necessary (right).

-In Period 2, the architecture has been further developed from the simulation model presented in Period 1.
-The SPARC model has been tested both with a Neural Network and Reinforcement Learning and has been developed to suit the context of Robot Assisted Therapy [10, 11].
+In Period 2, the architecture was further developed from the simulation model presented in Period 1.
+The SPARC model was tested both with a Neural Network and Reinforcement Learning and developed to suit the context of Robot Assisted Therapy [11, 12].
 A main focus has been on evaluating how human operators, or Wizards, perceive the gradually increasing autonomy of the robot and the impact on the task performance.

-To this end we used a novel method, in which the child in the interaction is substituted by a robot running a "child" model (Figure 7).
+To this end we used a novel method, in which the child in the interaction is substituted by a robot running a "child" model (Figure 14).
 This allows experimenting without putting undue pressure and stress on young participants, and provides a setup with high repeatability, which is required for rigorously testing the SPARC architecture.
-A number of hypotheses were evaluated in a study [10].
+A number of hypotheses were evaluated in a study [11].
 Overall, the study showed that controlling a learning robot enables supervisors to achieve similar task performance as with a non-learning robot, but with both fewer interventions and a reduced perception of workload.
 These results demonstrate the utility of the SPARC concept and its potential effectiveness to reduce the cognitive and workload on human operators.

 SPARC has recently been implemented in a restricted (non-therapeutic) environment and compared to previous work done in Interactive Reinforcement Learning (IRL): the environmental reward is combined with reward given by the user after the action execution.
-Preliminary analysis of the results indicates that SPARC is compatible with Reinforcement Learning, and it leads to faster and better results than classical IRL with a lower workload on the supervisor.
-These results will be analysed in greater detail and will form the basis for further exploration of this approach in year 3.
+Analysis of the results indicates that SPARC is compatible with Reinforcement Learning, and it leads to faster and better results than classical IRL with a lower workload on the supervisor.
+From these results, several limits of the current proposition of SPARC have been highlighted, such as the limitation to a single type of inputs from the user, assumption of a perfect supervisor and the current discretisation of time.
+To be useful in real human-robot interactions, SPARC will have to tackle these challenges.